For Patients & Families

 Thursday at 5:00 p.m.
 (1st) – "Breast Cancer Support Group"

-The Breast Cancer Support Group meets monthly on the UF Health Campus in the Coleman Conference Center in Tower 2.
+The Breast Cancer Support Group meets at UF’s Cancer Center the first Thursday.
 This meeting is for anyone recently diagnosed with breast cancer, undergoing treatment, or post treatment.

 To view our art gallery click here.